sleede/wupee/README.md

 Wupee is a opinionated solution which assumes that users needs to:

 * be able to receive notifications in the app
-* be able to receive notifications by mail
+* be able to receive notifications by email
 * be able to configure if they wants to either receive emails AND notifications or emails or only notifications or nothing

 Right now, only the receiver can configure what he wants to receive.
 You can't create an *email only* notification or a *app only* notification but that could be a near future feature.

-The main object of the solution is the `Wupee::Notification which stores`:
+The main object of the solution is the `Wupee::Notification` which stores:
 * receiver (polymorphic): the recipient of the message
 * attached_object (polymorphic): the subject of the notification
 * notification_type_id: a reference to a `Wupee::NotificationType` object